pith. sign in

 If this is right

-• The correspondence satisfies stated functoriality properties.
+• The correspondence satisfies stated functoriality properties for the representations in question.

 Where Pith is reading between the lines